Euchie23/SquidStack/Foundation/README.md

 <img src="../docs/Analytical_flowchart.svg" alt="Analytical Workflow">
 <sub><i>Notesℹ️ and limitations⚠️ are embedded at key stages to guide interpretation, highlight potential sources of bias, and support informed decision-making during analysis.</i></sub><br><br>

-This flowchart outlines the analytical workflow used to validate methods for detecting trace metals and organic contaminants in Illex argentinus.
+The above flowchart outlines the analytical workflow used to validate methods for detecting trace metals and organic contaminants in Illex argentinus.
 Each step represents a key stage in sample preparation, instrumental analysis, and data quality assessment, including checks against established validity ranges.